frankhale/electron-with-express/README.md

 3. Make sure a copy of `Node.exe` and `Node.dll` are copied to the root of the code repository.
 4. Run `npm install`.
 5. Change directories to the express-app folder and run `npm install`.
+6. Change directories back to the root of the code repository.
-6. Run `npm start` to start the application.
+7. Run `npm start` to start the application.

 ## Author(s)